caiolibanio/news_parser/README.md

 # news_parser

-Parsers implemented to collect news from some Brazilian news providers.
+Parsers implemented to collect satire documents from some Brazilian satire providers.